lowjoel/kvm-guest-drivers-windows-wiki/VirtIO-FS:-A-shared-file-system.md

 Please note that `-1` in arguments corresponds to `0xffffffff` in DWORD value.

-More information on setup of WinFSP, VirtIOFS driver and service is [here](https://virtio-fs.gitlab.io/howto-windows.html).
+More information on setup of WinFSP, VirtIO-FS driver and service is [here](https://virtio-fs.gitlab.io/howto-windows.html).

 ## Known problems